3 Organizing Paragraphs, Organizing Texts

 Saying goodbye to the five paragraph essay

-As a simplified template, the five-paragraph essay (5PE) makes organizing feel manageable for the student, and in many cases the 5PE makes grading feel easier for the teacher than if the teacher were having to navigate an anticipated, formulaic organization.
-By beginning with an introduction paragraph, three supporting paragraphs, and a concluding paragraph that summarizes the argument, the 5PE is predictable and provides every student with the same roadmap for organization.
+As a simplified template, the five-paragraph essay (5PE) taught in high school can make organizing content and ideas feel manageable to students, and can make grading feel easier for teachers than navigating dozens of differently-organized essays.
+By beginning with an introduction paragraph, three supporting paragraphs, and a concluding paragraph that summarizes the argument, the 5PE is predictable and provides every student with the same roadmap for putting their content together.

 And yet in writing, as in life, oversimplified, quick-fix solutions don’t always work well.
-The reality is that the 5PE isn’t a realistic structure for communicating effectively with all audiences you’ll write for in other college classes or real-world situations after college.
+The reality is that the 5PE isn’t a realistic structure for communicating effectively with all audiences you’ll write for in college classes or other world situations.
+Sometimes 5PE is a good idea; other times, not so much.
 Consider these five reasons for reconsidering whether or not to use a 5PE:

 1. 5PEs revolve around a thesis, but not all academic or professional writing assignments need a thesis statement.
 Some might require a less argumentative controlling idea, a tagline, or another form of argument that your teacher will discuss with you.
 In other words, not all compositions are purely thesis driven.
 Consult with your instructor to clarify what they expect in terms of central message development and how that will structure the piece you write.